anilsathyan7/sudoku/README.md

 # Sudoku
-A multiplayer sudoku game developed using HTML, JS and Google Realtime API
+A multiplayer sudoku game developed using HTML, JS and Google Realtime API.

 ## Getting Started

-Recommended basic knowledge of HTML,CSS and Javascript
+Recommended basic knowledge of HTML,CSS and Javascript.

 ## Prerequisites

 Just a 'Computer System': Unix,Windows or MAC ...</br>
-Google Account</br>
+Google Account.</br>
-Internet and Webserver</br>
+Internet and Webserver.</br>
 (Eg.: Python to run the SimpleHTTPServer module)

 ### Installing